Here's Exactly What's at Risk in Your Relationship as Roe v. Wade Is Overturned

 In This Article:

-A leaked Supreme Court draft ruling revealed in May 2022 that Roe v.
-Wade might be overturned, prompting sweeping concern over a woman's right to choose and her autonomy over her own body.
-In June, the ruling was overturned, meaning there will no longer be a constitutional right to abortion prior to fetal viability and restrictions could vary by state.
-What has been a general right for women since the 1973 ruling is voided in certain regions, prompting questions about the ripple effects of what's to come.
-Broadly, many couples and families share cause for concern.
+In June 2022, Roe v.
+Wade was overturned, prompting sweeping concerns over a woman's right to choose and her autonomy over her own body.
+What this meant was that there was no longer a constitutional right to abortion prior to fetal viability.
+Eventually and since the ruling was overturned, US residents saw that restrictions have varied by state.
+What was a general right for women since the 1973 ruling resulted in drastic changes across certain states (at least a dozen as of September 2024).
+Some states have introduced trigger bans, which can outlaw abortions in situations where a preceding event takes place.
+Others have criminalized it, outright, including Texas.
+All of this has resulted in questions about the continued ripple effects of a post-Roe world.
+Broadly, many couples and families have shared cause for concern, and experts explain why.

 How Overturning Roe v.
 Wade Impacts Couples

-Currently, Roe v.
-Wade allows for a woman to make the decision over her own body of whether to terminate a pregnancy before fetal viability.
-The role of your partner varies by state law, but some states could require partner consent to terminate a pregnancy even in the first few weeks if Roe is overturned.
+Previously, Roe v.
+Wade allowed for a woman to make the decision over her own body of whether to terminate a pregnancy before fetal viability.
+The role of your partner now varies by state law, but some states now require partner consent to terminate a pregnancy.
 In situations of trauma and abuse, this could be especially repugnant for the party that lacks the power to make decisions for themselves.

 Further Imbalances of Equality in the Household Are Likely